Purvis, Mississippi: Geography

-Purvis is part of the area known as the Pine Belt (Mississippi) due to overwhelming number of longleaf pine trees that populate the forests.
+Purvis is part of the area known as the Pine Belt due to the overwhelming number of longleaf pine trees that populate the forests.

 Climate

 Purvis is located in the Deep South, in a humid subtropical area of the country with hot summers and mild winters.
 Located in USDA Hardiness Zone 8, the climate supports a large variety of foliage and plants.
 Purvis receives about 62 inches of rain annually, January being the wettest month averaging 6.63 in, which provides for the lush growth of native plants and trees.
 January is also the coldest month of the year with an average temperature of 60 degrees during the daytime and 36 degrees at night.

-Summers are long with 80 degree temperatures beginning in May or sometimes sooner and lasting normally until the first weeks of October.
+Summers are long, with 80 degree temperatures beginning in May or sometimes sooner, and lasting normally until the first weeks of October.
 Night temperatures do not usually vary greatly from daytime temperatures, usually dropping only 21 -24 degrees.
-Heat indexes can soar during the summer months due to high humidity and long hours of sunshine, causing a 93 degree day to feel as if it were 101 degrees.
+Heat indexes can soar during the summer months, due to high humidity and long hours of sunshine, causing a 93 degree day to feel as if it were 101 degrees.
 Afternoon showers and thunderstorms are to be expected during summer months but are often short lived.
 July is, on average, the hottest month of the year at 92 degrees, without counting the varying heat index.

-Snowfall is rare and when it does occur it usually is only 3 in or less.
+Snowfall is rare, and when it does occur it usually is only 3 in or less.
 Purvis averages freezing temperatures only a few times a winter.
 The record high was in 1951 at 106 degrees and the record low in 1985 at 4 degrees.
 On February 23, 2016, a tornado hit Purvis, killing one.

 Demographics

-2020 census

 As of the 2020 United States census, there were 1,909 people, 821 households, and 496 families residing in the city.